Statistical and Topological Properties of Sliced Probability Divergences: Experiments

 \section{Experiments}

-In this section, we present the numerical experiments that we conducted to illustrate our theoretical findings.
+We present the numerical experiments that we conducted to illustrate our theoretical findings, and we provide the code to reproduce them\footnote{See \url{https://github.com/kimiandj/sliced_div}}.

-We first verify that IPMs and Sinkhorn divergences are bounded below by their sliced versions, as demonstrated in Theorems~\ref{thm:weak_topo} and \ref{thm:weak_topo_sink} respectively.
-Consider $n = 1000$ observations \iid~from $\calN({\bf0}, \sigma_\star^2 \bfI_d)$ where $\sigma_\star^2 = 4$.
-We generate $n$ \iid~samples from $\calN({\bf0}, \sigma^2 \bfI_d)$ for 100 values of $\sigma^2$ equispaced between 0.1 and 9.
+We first verify that IPMs and Sinkhorn divergences are bounded below by their sliced versions, as demonstrated in \Cref{thm:weak_topo,thm:weak_topo_sink} respectively.
+Consider $n = 1000$ observations \iid~from $\calN({\bf0}, \sigma_\star^2 \bfI_d)$, with $\sigma_\star^2 = 4$.
+We generate $n$ \iid~samples from $\calN({\bf0}, \sigma^2 \bfI_d)$ for $\sigma^2$ varying between 0.1 and 9.
 We compute MMD between the empirical distributions of the observations and the generated datasets, as well as the Wasserstein distance of order 1 and normalized Sinkhorn divergence \eqref{eq:normalized_ss} with order 1 and $\veps=1$.
 We used a Gaussian kernel for MMD combined with the heuristic proposed in \cite{Gretton2012}, which sets the kernel width to be the median distance over the aggregated data, and we approximated this discrepancy with the biased estimator in \cite[Equation 5]{Gretton2012}.
 Then, we compute Sliced-Wasserstein, Sliced-Sinkhorn and Sliced-MMD.
-Each of these sliced divergences was approximated with a Monte Carlo estimate based on 10 randomly picked projections. \Cref{fig:lowerbound} reports the divergences against $\sigma^2$ for $d = 10$, and shows that the curves for Wasserstein, Sinkhorn and MMD are above their respective sliced version's ones, as predicted by our theoretical bounds.
-On the other hand, this figure also illustrates the statistical benefits induced by slicing: all sliced divergences attain their minimum at $\sigma_\star$, while Wasserstein and Sinkhorn fail at this.
-This observation is in line with \cite{bellemare2017cramer}, where the authors showed that the minimum point and also the gradients of the Wasserstein distance have a bias, which can be prominent unless $n$ is large enough.
-Note that MMD performs well in this task, and this might be explained by its sample complexity, which does not depend on the dimension.
-In that sense, Sliced-MMD does not bring much regarding statistical efficiency.
+Each of these sliced divergences was approximated with a Monte Carlo estimate based on 50 randomly picked projections. \Cref{fig:lowerbound} reports the divergences against $\sigma^2$ for $d = 10$.
+Results are averaged over 10 runs, and for clarity reasons, we do not plot the error bands (based on the 10th-90th percentiles) as these were very tight.
+The curves for Wasserstein, Sinkhorn and MMD are above their respective sliced version's ones, as predicted by our theoretical bounds.
+This figure also illustrates the statistical benefits induced by slicing: all sliced divergences attain their minimum at $\sigma_\star$, while Wasserstein and Sinkhorn fail at this.
+This observation is in line with \cite{bellemare2017cramer}, where the authors showed that both the minimum point and gradients of the Wasserstein distance have a bias, which can be prominent unless $n$ is large enough.
+MMD performs well in this task, and this can be explained by its dimension-free sample complexity.
+In that sense, Sliced-MMD acts more as a sanity-check of our theory, rather than a practical proposal.